 - Cable & Wireless has free Facebook bonuses when you buy data bundles of at least 1GB.

-- Cable & Wireless offers its 4G network to prepaid customers nationwide.
+- Cable & Wireless has not opened its 4G network to prepaid users.

 - Airtel’s 4G network covers only a small part of the nation’s geography.